Galapogos

 Another church

-Restaurants are excellent.
+Restaurants are excellent, but growing in popularity.
+It is important to find reservations or arrive early.
 The local version of mussels is on every menu.
-Order “cozido” a day in advance.
+The local stew is “cozido” steamed for several hours in the hot volcanic soil.
+This takes so long, it is ordered a day in advance.
 The chef will use a large metal pot with a strong handle.
-Layers of pork or fish and sausage – your choice – steam in beds of root vegetables, beet greens, potatoes, and cabbage.
+Layers of pork or fish and sausage steam in beds of root vegetables, beet greens, potatoes, and cabbage.
 The whole pot is submerged in the naturally streaming ashes of the volcano floor to cook through the day.

 Touring the Azores